Updated on April 20th, 2022, to include current data and insights.

 In fact, your e-commerce conversion rate decreases by an average of 0.3% for every additional second it takes for your website to load.

 Quick math to further demonstrate this point:

-If 100 people visit your website for a $50 product, this could illustrate the difference in your potential earnings:
+If 1,000 people visit your website to buy a $50 product, this could illustrate the difference in your potential earnings:

 Some Pages Matter More Than Others